Fahim-Faisal-Amio/Quiz-project/README.md

 ## Installation
-Run any IDE for python or download IDLE from https://www.python.org/downloads/ Install
-Run the source code in the IDE
+Run any IDE for python or download IDLE from https://www.python.org/downloads/ Install and Run the source code in the IDE